dj311/uniclick/readme.md

 screenshot of your desktop, runs optical character recognition (OCR) on it, then displays narrowing UI that allows you to select a word.
 Once your target word is selected, you cursor will be moved to its center. uniclick will click or double-click on request.
+It's similar in spirit to (keynav)[https://www.semicomplete.com/projects/keynav/].
+Though using OCR means uniclick is much less reliable.

 Here's a demo: